Funny: The Nostalgia Critic 2008 Episodes

 - Especially playing the sixties Batman theme over the first fight scene.

-- Don't forget the comic SFX of POW!
+- The comic SFX of POW!
 WHAM!
 LAME!

 - His complaints about all of Freeze's ice-related Puns.